anusrees/fast-guided-filter/README.md

 # Fast Guided filter

 This code is based on the guided filter implementation using OpenCV as given here: https://github.com/atilimcetin/guided-filter.
-This is a pure C++ based implementation and uses multithreading for faster execution speed.
+This is a pure C++ based implementation and uses multithreading for faster execution.<br/>
 Guided filter is an edge-preserving smoothing filter like the bilateral filter.
 It is straightforward to implement and has linear complexity independent of the kernel size.
 For more details about this filter see [[Kaiming10]](http://research.microsoft.com/en-us/um/people/kahe/eccv10/).